canonical/microk8s-community-addons/HACKING.md

 # Develop a new MicroK8s addon

 This document describes the process of developing a new addon for MicroK8s.
 As an example, we will create a simple addon `demo-nginx`, which creates a simple nginx deployment on our cluster.
+We will also show how to extend the `microk8s` CLI with new commands that work in tandem with the enabled addons.

 ## Overview